statefarmuta/api_ml_admin/docs/index.rst

 --------------

-This part of the documentation, which is mostly prose, begins with some background information about Requests, then focuses on step-by-step instructions for getting the most out of Requests.
+This part of the documentation, which is mostly prose, begins with some background information about FitBackend, then focuses on step-by-step instructions for getting the most out of FitBackend.

 .. toctree::
    :maxdepth: 2